Without comprehensive background checks on employees, employers don’t know what they don’t know.

 If you have a corporate crisis like executive misconduct, we can help.
 Call Lauth Investigations International, a family-owned-and-operated investigative firm with over 30 years of providing successful solutions to clients in Indianapolis and throughout the nation.
 Call 317-951-1100 for a free consultation, or to learn more about our services, please visit our website.

-Carie McMichael is the Communications and Media Specialist for Lauth Investigations International.
-She regularly writes on missing person and investigation topics.
+Carie McMichael is the Communication and Media Specialist for Lauth Investigations International, a private investigation firm based in Indianapolis, Indiana–delivering proactive and diligent solutions for over 30 years.
 For more information, please visit our website.